imadelhanafi/Bayesian-Learning---Labs-in-R/Project/ReadMe.md

 #  LAB 2- Bayesian learning: GAUSSIAN MIXTURES
 Imad El Hanafi

+## GitHub does not support Latex Formulas in MarkDown.
+## Please visit the following link to see all Mathematical formulas : https://goo.gl/aYcpzx

 # Part 1.
 Preliminaries

 We start first by importing all our auxiliary functions implemented in *EL-HanafiImad_functions.R* and all necessary libraries.